-Students pursue the RAPS PhD degree because of their desire to generate knowledge to improve rehabilitation practices and thus people’s lives through participation.
+Students pursue the RAPS PhD degree to generate knowledge to improve rehabilitation practices and thus people’s lives through participation.
 Students with a clinical degree at the bachelor's, master's or doctoral level are welcome to apply.
 Prior research experience is strongly encouraged.

 In addition to meeting basic admissions requirements, there must be a fit between a candidate’s research interests and one or more RAPS PhD faculty members who are willing to supervise the student’s program.
 Please review the listing of our RAPS PhD faculty mentors to explore a potential match that will meet your training goals and needs.

 Applications for Fall 2019 to the RAPS PhD program must be submitted by December 15, 2018 to the Graduate School at Washington University at https://applyweb.com/wustl/.
 For more information about the RAPS PhD program, please contact Abigail King at 314-286-1619 or e-mail her at firstname.lastname@example.org

 - A completed Graduate School at Washington University application form

 - An essay that details why you are choosing this program of study and Washington University to prepare for a scientific career.
 Please address your motivation for study in rehabilitation and participation science, prior research and/or clinical experience, short and long range career goals and the specific area of your interest.

 - An example of your scholarly writing such as a publication or college research paper

 - Official transcripts of all post-secondary academic work.
 Applicants holding transcripts from institutions outside the United States are required to have the transcripts evaluated by a credentialing agency (names of agencies may be obtained by contacting the Program in Occupational Therapy).
 The evaluation must include course names, grades and credits in American terms.
 No international transcripts will be accepted without an evaluation from a credentialing agency.